Father comforts daughter with cochlear implant with matching tattoo

-ELMA, N.Y. -- 2 on Your Side viewers shared a touching photo with us on Facebook, showing the lengths a father in Elma went to make his daughter feel better about her hearing aid.
+ELMA, N.Y. -- Viewers from our sister station in Buffalo, NY shared a touching photo on Facebook, showing the lengths a father in Elma went to make his daughter feel better about her hearing aid.

-7-year-old Natalia Kardas loves reading her books out loud.
-But when she was a toddler, her speech had her parents worried.
+Seven-year-old Natalia Kardas loves reading her books out loud.
+But when she was a toddler, her speech worried her parents.

 Her father, Philip Kardas said,"The doctor was like, 'Oh, she's just delayed.
 It's nothing.'
 And we're like, 'No. She's just talking gibberish.
 Everything's all mumbled together.' "